kermitt2/entity-fishing/Readme.md

 * Tanti Kristanti from [Inria Paris](https://www.inria.fr) used off the shelf version of *entity-fishing* in the [CLEF HIPE 2020 competition shared task](http://ceur-ws.org/Vol-2696/paper_266.pdf), ranking first at the Entity Linking task for English and second best for French, in F1-score.

-* *entity-fishing* was deployed in the DARIAH-EU and Huma-Num infrastructure in the context of the [OPERAS HIRMEOS EU project](https://www.hirmeos.eu).
+* [Kairntech](https://kairntech.com) has integrated *entity-fishing* on their commercial platform [Sherpa](https://aclanthology.org/2020.iwltp-1.9.pdf) to support analysis and enrichment of textual content, since 2020.

-* [SEALK](https://sealk.co), which is commercializing a M&A industry recommendation system, scaled *entity-fishing* to more than 1 million fulltext news documents.
+* [SEALK](https://sealk.co), which is commercializing a M&A industry recommendation system, scaled *entity-fishing* to more than 1 million fulltext news documents in 2020.

-* [Kairntech](https://kairntech.com) has integrated *entity-fishing* on their commercial platform [Sherpa](https://aclanthology.org/2020.iwltp-1.9.pdf) to support analysis and enrichment of textual content.
+* *entity-fishing* has been deployed in the DARIAH-EU and Huma-Num infrastructure in the context of the [OPERAS HIRMEOS EU project](https://www.hirmeos.eu) in 2018.

 If you are using *entity-fishing* and found it useful, we are happy to mention you in this section !

 # Current version

 *entity-fishing* is a **work-in-progress** side project!
-Latest release version is `0.0.4`.
+Latest release version is `0.0.5`.

 This version supports English, French, German, Italian and Spanish, with an in-house Named Entity Recognizer for English and French.
 For this version, the knowledge base includes around 87 million entities and 1.1 billion statements from Wikidata.